eclipse-kura/kura/_posts/wires/2017-05-06-kura-wires-sensortag.md

 ![sensortag_driver]({{ site.baseurl }}/assets/images/wires/SensorTagDriver.png)

 {:start="3"}
-3. From the "Drivers and Assets" tab, add a new asset binded to the SensorTag driver:
+3. From the "Drivers and Assets" tab, add a new asset bound to the SensorTag driver:
   * Click on the "New Asset" button and fill the form with the "Asset Name" and selecting the driver created in step 2. as "Driver Name".
 Click "Apply" and a new asset will be listed under the SensorTag driver.

   ![sensortag_asset]({{ site.baseurl }}/assets/images/wires/SensorTagAsset.png)